jclaveau/ansible-vagrant-modules/README.md

 Here, let's talk about the data returned by the various commands.

-These data structures take into account that there may be multiple named sets of isntances, and multiple instances within each "up invocation"
+These data structures take into account that there may be multiple named sets of instances, and multiple instances within each "up invocation"

 ### UP